 “Addicts characteristically subordinate values such as work, family relationships, and community responsibilities to the ingestion and unwise use of alcohol and/or drugs.
 Social neglect and criminal behavior are frequent companions of drug abuse and alcoholism.
 Efforts to develop a functional normative system, as it is done by Narconon, should result in favorable outcomes.
 Narconon has demonstrated that this redefinition of the normative system of addicts is possible to implement with empathy, compassion, and respect for the addict.”

 Alfonzo Paredes, Sr., M.D.
 Professor of Psychiatry, UCLA School of Medicine

-Board certified in Psychiatry and Neurology
+Board in Psychiatry and Neurology

 “I have never liked the concept of using drugs and medication to solve the problems created by drugs and medication.
 There is a place for medication but it is defined and limited.
 Therefore, from the very beginning of my practice it was a serious concern for me to know where I could refer patients for help.

 As a doctor it was evident to me that the long-term physical, mental and emotional consequences of drug use had something to do with the residual effects of the drugs themselves.
 This was clearly the case as well with environmental and industrial toxins.